algosup/2022-2023-project-2-factory-display-Project-4-group/Functionnal.md

 - [Out Of Scope](#out-of-scope)
 # Introduction

-[Jacobi](https://www.jacobi.net), a company located in Vierzon, needs ... that could display informations based on what the user requests.
+[Jacobi](https://www.jacobi.net), a company located in Vierzon, needs a communication tool that could send informations based on what the user requests, in order to facilitate the information transmission between employees.

 # Glossary